JessicaGarson/Generate-Music-Using-Sonic-Pi/README.md

 # Channel Your Own Messica Arson
-Artist Code Collective Talk May 8th
+Art + Code Collective May 8th